-There are doubts over the makeup of Conte’s squad next season too, with Diego Costa constantly linked with a move away and Eden Hazard (likely to miss the start of the season through injury anyway) seemingly encouraging speculation surrounding a move to Real Madrid.
+There are doubts over the makeup of Conte’s squad next season too.
+Diego Costa is constantly linked with a move away and Eden Hazard (likely to miss the start of the season through injury anyway) seemingly encouraging speculation surrounding a move to Real Madrid.

 Tottenham have been the most consistent team over the past couple of seasons and one that most observers would generally agree plays the best football too.

-However, Spurs struggled in the Champions League last term, not helped by having to play their home matches at Wembley Stadium.
-With the club having now left White Hart Lane, Wembley will now also be their domestic home and that does leave a big question mark as to their chances of Premier League success.
+However, Spurs struggled in the Champions League last term.
+They were not helped by having to play their home matches at Wembley Stadium.
+With the club having now left White Hart Lane, Wembley will now also be their domestic home.
+That does leave a big question mark as to their chances of Premier League success.

 Mauricio Pochettino’s transfer recruitment last summer wasn’t totally convincing and they will need to improve on that in the current transfer window.
 The other issue on the transfer front is that a number of the current squad have high-profile suitors who would be willing to pay handsomely for their services.

-Expectations were ridiculously high following the appointment of Pep Guardiola as Man City boss last summer but, despite a flying start, the Citizens never really came close to challenging Chelsea in what has to go down as a largely disappointing campaign.
+Expectations were ridiculously high following the appointment of Pep Guardiola as Man City boss last summer.
+Despite a flying start, the Citizens never really came close to challenging Chelsea in what has to go down as a largely disappointing campaign.